 The Monument was established by an Act of Congress on October 24, 2000, "in order to preserve the nationally significant biological, cultural, recreational, geological, educational, and scientific values found in the Santa Rosa and San Jacinto Mountains" (Public Law 106-351).
 Establishment of the Monument reflects the vision of local citizens and national leaders to ensure this special landscape is protected for all time.

-Information about the Monument can be obtained at each agency office.
+Information about the Monument can be obtained at each agency office or at the link below.
 The Idyllwild Ranger Station is a good source for hiking information.
-The Idyllwild Nature Center offers natural and cultural history exhibits.
-The Santa Rosa and San Jacinto Mountains National Monument Visitor Center south of Palm Desert on Highway 74, has interpretive displays and visitor programs.
+The Idyllwild Nature Center offers natural and cultural history exhibits and the Santa Rosa and San Jacinto Mountains National Monument Visitor Center (760-862-9984) south of Palm Desert on Highway 74, has interpretive displays, information about the Monument, and hosts many events and activities.
 Mt.
-San Jacinto State Park has a small visitor center at the top of the Palm Springs Aerial Tram.
+San Jacinto State Park has a small visitor center at the top of the Palm Springs Aeriel Tram.

 For more information, please visit the monument webpage: www.blm.gov/ca/st/en/prog/nlcs/SantaRosa_SanJacintoMtns_NM.html